 John McGlashan College Student Through To The Grand Final

-Today seven culinary students from the Otago / Southland region competed for a place in the National Secondary Schools Culinary Competition (NSSCC) Grand Final.
-The regional final was held at the Open Polytechnic in Otago.
+Seven culinary students from the Otago / Southland region competed for a place in the National Secondary Schools Culinary Competition (NSSCC) Grand Final.
+The regional final was held at the Otago Polytechnic.

 Congratulations to William Loe from John McGlashan College, regional winner for Otago / Southland.
 Will turned up the heat in the kitchen, having to prepare, cook and plate, two individually plated portions of an entrée within 60 minutes.
 The entrée had to contain fresh New Zealand grown broccoli as the main component of the dish.